yeasy/learning_pickleball/12_spin_en.md

 To handle the spinning ball well, you must first understand the impact of different spins on the ball's flight path and behavior after landing, and move proactively to have a solid hit.
 For example, if the opponent hits a topspin ball, the return position should be more forward, and at the same time, the surface of the paddle should not be too high.
 Conversely, you can also consider taking the initiative to use the power of the opponent's topspin to hit the ball.

 In addition, to weaken the effect of spin, the simplest principle is to hit the ball in the same way as the player that creates the spin.
 For example, try to hit the bottom of the ball to catch a back spinning ball, and hit the ball up to avoid drop down to the net.
-If you use the drive to return the backs spinning ball, the pushing up more sufficiently than returning a non-spinning ball.
+If you use the drive to return the backspin ball, you need to push up more sufficiently than returning a non-spinning ball.

 Finally, you can hit the ball faster, to reduce the contact time between the ball and the paddle, which also reduces the impact of spin.